-The Director of Disability Support Services is located on the ground floor of Gardiner Hall, (304) 876-5122 ,or through the website, and is available to assist students with physical and learning disabilities.
+The office of Accessibility Services is located on the ground floor of Gardiner Hall, (304) 876-5122 ,or through the website, and is available to assist students with physical and learning disabilities.

 30. Can an international student or a non-native speaker be exempted from the Core Curriculum Writing Component: ENGL 101 & ENGL 102?

 No. All students must satisfy the Core Curriculum requirement for ENGL 101 (or ENGL 101A/B) & ENGL 102 with a minimum grade of “C.”.

 31. Can a student place out of ENGL 101 into ENGL 102?

 Yes, the student should contact the Advising Assistance Center located on the ground floor of the Library to arrange for CLEP examination.
 Students can also place out via the Advanced Placement Examination taken in high school; contact the Admissions Office for details.

 There is an engineering concentration in mathematics and students interested in engineering should enroll as a mathematics major, which qualifies them for financial aid.
 They would follow the two year engineering curriculum and be able to transfer after two years to a four-year engineering program, or they could chose to remain at Shepherd and get a four year degree in mathematics.
 Two-year degrees are no longer offered at Shepherd University.

 33. May an instructor give an “early” final exam?

 No. However, exceptions may be granted with the approval of the Provost.

 34. Where does a student go to inquire about/apply for financial aid (scholarships, grants, etc.)?